 The Berlin Wall didn’t fall cleanly, chunks were left.
 Local artists began using these to make street art in what has now become known as The East Side Gallery.
-In 1990, more than 100 artists from over 20 countries decorated what was the last stretch of the Berlin Wall.
+In 1990, over 100 artists from over 20 countries decorated the last stretch of the Berlin Wall.
 One of the best ways to see the Berlin Wall today is to hire a bike and ride the Berlin Wall Cycle Route.

 There are over 300 different types of German bread.
 Germany is perhaps best known for its dark breads like Pumpernickel made from rye grains.
 There are also 1200 types of rolls and mini rolls.
 Bread is served at pretty much every meal occasion in Germany from breakfast to dinner.

 Pretzels are a well known chewier pastry in Germany with a salty crust.

 4. Neuschwanstein Castle

 If you’re into fairy tales, then you certainly won’t want to leave Germany without a trip to see the picturesque Neuschwanstein Castle.

 The 19th-century castle sits nestled on a hill just outside the enchanting town of Füssen, in Bavaria.
 It’s situated between the Ammergau and Allgäu Alps, near a beautiful alpine resort, especially popular for its water sports.